2 Conceptual overview

 2.1 Structure of ecological risk simulations

-The ERAHUMED model for assessing the ecological status of the Albufera Natural Park consists of three key components:
+The ERAHUMED DSS consists of three key components:

-From a spatial perspective, the natural park is divided into three types of water bodies: the Albufera lake, rice field clusters, and irrigation ditches, which hydrologically connect the lake to the fields.
+From a spatial perspective, the natural park is divided into three types of water bodies: the rice field clusters, the drainage/irrigation ditches, and the Albufera lake, which are hydrologically connected.
 Each of the model’s computational layers incorporates specific quantitative models to simulate the relevant processes across all water bodies.
 This is summarized in Figure 2.1, where arrows indicate downstream dependencies and define the logical computation order.

 To clarify this structure, we can summarize the role of each simulation layer in Figure 2.1 as follows: